Laboratory drying rack: Types

-Stainless steel laboratory drying rack
+Stainless steel

 Stainless steel laboratory drying rack, which is also known as a 'Mod-Rack' pegboard, is the drying rack made of stainless steel that uses to drain laboratory accessories.
 The examples of stainless steel laboratory drying rack are flask holders, soap dispensers, paper towel dispensers, glove box holders, drain shelves.
 Stainless steel pegboard installation is very easy and quick to set up with basic hand equipment's, and it does not damage the wall as mounting brackets and hardware are being used.

-Epoxy laboratory drying rack
+Epoxy

 Epoxy laboratory drying racks are the most common type of drying rack that are used among university labs and science classrooms in many high schools.
 Epoxy drying racks are mounted directly to a wall or other solid structures which can be set up with basic hand tools and power tools.
 They are easily installed by using wall anchors and other strong fasteners due to their small weight.
 Typical installation is to drill holes, one at each corner, and to use the mounting points in order to fix it to the wall.